abishekbalaji97/DHCS_Providers_Webapp/README.md

 user  = username
 password = password

-## Issues that persist with this app and the next set of intended developments will be mentioned on the wiki page
+## Issues that persist with this app are summarized with GitHub Issues